Writing Dialogue: Tags, Action Beats, and Punctuation Conventions

 • Nodded

-The words in the first part of this list (denoted by asterisks) are actions that are done with the mouth, so some writers use them as dialogue tags.
-Many editors will say that you can’t breathe or gasp dialogue, but they’re commonly used as dialogue tags in published fiction.
+The words denoted by asterisks are actions done with the mouth, so some writers use them as dialogue tags.
+Many editors say you can’t breathe or gasp dialogue, but they’re commonly used as dialogue tags in published fiction.

 Punctuating dialogue

-• Paragraphs: Each speaker gets their own paragraph for their dialogue, whether it’s one line or a speech.
+• Paragraphs: Each speaker gets their own paragraph for their dialogue, whether it’s one line or multiple.
 This is so that readers can follow the conversation because the new paragraph helps distinguish a new speaker.

 • “I’d like that piece of chocolate cake,” she said.